 The planning proposal seeks R5 Large Lot Residential which will result in the subdivision of land for rural lifestyle lots.
-The subject site stands within the Brisbane

-Grove Precinct identified in the Urban and Fringe Housing Strategy and located approximately 3km from the edge of the Goulburn urban area.
+The subject site stands within the Brisbane Grove Precinct identified in the Urban and Fringe Housing Strategy and located approximately 2km from the edge of the Goulburn urban area.
 The subject site is located as close to the urban area as practical whilst also facilitating a site size large enough to accommodate the 2ha minimum lot size prescribed in the Urban and Fringe Housing Strategy.

 The subject site is accessible through the existing road network which has capacity for additional traffic and the proposal is not expected to require additional social or community infrastructure due to the small number of additional proposed lots.
-The relatively low density of the proposal, large lot sizes and the relatively contained nature of the site between three existing roads is considered to reduce potential land use conflict with other rural land uses.
+The relatively low density of the proposal, large lot sizes and the site being largely bounded by the river and existing roads will reduce potential land use conflict with other rural land uses.
 In addition, the entire Brisbane Grove Precinct is identified as a R5 Large Lot Residential opportunity area with agricultural activities likely to diminish as land in the precinct is rezoned and further reduce any consequential rural impacts.

 The site does not stand within a state significant agricultural area or an area of high environmental significance.
 The site is not of high biodiversity significance, outstanding biodiversity value or include a declared critical habitat.
-A limited area of the site is affected by an overland flow corridor but its potential impact on life and property has been mitigated through the application of a C2 Environmental Conservation zone to the most severe and constrained areas of inundation.
+Part of the site is affected by an overland flow corridor but its potential impact on life and property has been mitigated through the application of a C2 Environmental Conservation zone to the most severe and constrained areas of inundation.
 The Brisbane Grove Precinct is bushfire prone but the planning proposal includes a series of suitable bushfire mitigations.